Skip to main content

 Miracle Max Canyon GPX Track

-I will always provide a free route map, but you can also download a hike/drive GPX to assist you and to help support my site.
-Before sharing my GPX tracks with others, please remember my site is a free resource and I'm charging nominal fees to offset my substantial costs.
+I need to offset my substantial website costs somehow!
+You can download a hike/drive GPX to assist you here.
+Before sharing my GPX tracks with others, please remember my site is otherwise a free resource.

 This is a technical canyon.
 If you are unfamiliar with how to build anchors or the gear required for canyoneering do not attempt this route.

-Feb 26, 2020 — Miracle Max Canyon's four rappels meant a relatively short day of canyoneering, but we were a little nervous because Death Valley has a reputation for using somewhat sketchy anchors and no-bolting ethics.
+Miracle Max Canyon's four rappels meant a relatively short day of canyoneering, but we were a little nervous because Death Valley has a reputation for using somewhat sketchy anchors and no-bolting ethics.
 While I've made plenty of cairn anchors, I was concerned there would be more intense anchor-building required, but it ended up being pretty straightforward outing on our visit.

 Getting to the trailhead required a drive on good dirt roads to an unmarked parking spot.
 A desert slog to reach the base of the Cottonwood Mountains.
 We followed a wash most of the way and then headed up a steep Class 2 ridge heading generally southwest.
 The ridge mellowed out eventually and although Miracle Max Canyon wasn't in sight yet, the views were getting to be quite nice.
 The ridge reached a high point before turning south and descending.
 We dropped off to the right to enter a sandy wash rather than follow the rocky ridgeline.
 The wash led into the head of Miracle Max Canyon, a couple of short down climbs serving as obstacles.
 Miracle Max Canyn narrowed up quickly and we encountered the first rappel before we expected to.
 Four rappels used cairn anchors that we rebuilt, all very close together.
 It's important to note that there's a chance a flash flood could wash away all significant boulders and creating a cairn anchor would be difficult, so maybe scout ahead to ensure there's ample building materials.